nwtime/ntpwww/content/en/ntpfaq/NTP-s-trbl-general.md

 Use this information to compute the number of microseconds to add to `tick`.

 For some operating systems there is a `tickadj` utility that can be used to change the value of `tick`.
-See [Section 3](NTP-s-sw-clocks.htm) and [Q: 8.2.6.1.](NTP-s-trbl-general.htm#Q-CORRECT-TICK) for a discussion on how to compute the necessary adjustment.
+See [Section 3](/ntpfaq/ntp-s-sw-clocks) and [Q: 8.2.6.1.](#8261-how-do-i-set-the-correct-value-for-tick) for a discussion on how to compute the necessary adjustment.

-* * *

-#### 8.2.5.4\. ntpdate sets time to Year 1933

-For ntp-4.1.0 (and most likely for all earlier releases as well), `ntpdate` can set the date to year 1933 when the current date is also completely wrong.
-According to an analysis by [Michael Andres](NTP-a-faq.htm#AU-MA), the problem is caused by some overflow when adding two signed 32-bit numbers.
-The effect is visible if the difference between the current date and the system time is too big.
-Occasionally the user will see "Can't adjust the time of day: Invalid argument".

-As a patch has been suggested to fix the problem, recent version should no longer have that defect.

 * * *